c4spar/cliffy-manual/command/options.md

 ## Hidden options

-To exclude option's from the help and completion command's you can use the `hidden` option.
+To exclude options from the help and completion commands you can use the `hidden` option.

 ```typescript